Utahn Tyson Apostol gets the chance to make an impression on viewers in the first minute of the season premiere of "Survivor: Tocantins."

 I hear that theme music start playing and I'm excited all over again.

-This season, the racers head straight for Switzerland and the most horrifying bungee jump I've ever seen.
+This season, the racers head straight for Switzerland and the most horrifying bungee jump I've ever seen.12 comments on this story

 It's too early to figure out which teams to root for or against — other than a few first impressions — but "Amazing Race" remains TV's best reality show.
 Ever.